Nicolas Baudin Program: Internships in France initiative [fr]

 - Applications open February 2020.
 During this time the internship propositions will be disseminated by the Australian partner university to their students.

-- The deadline for applications to be submitted online is 15 April 2020.
+- The deadline for applications to be submitted online is midnight 14 June 2020.

 - The Embassy will make the final selection of Laureates along with the participating French and Australian universities with respect to their financial capacities.